ed-dehaan/sumhdfe/README.md

 ### Panel D - Variation lost (absorbed) due to fixed effects

-Panel D shows how much variation of the dependent variable and the regressors is lost (or absorbed) due to the fixed effects, in terms of both standard deviations and r-squared.
+Panel D shows how much variation in each variable is lost (or absorbed) due to the fixed effects, in terms of both standard deviations and r-squared.

 **Example:**